-DLR has approximately 8200 employees at 20 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Dresden, Göttingen, Hamburg, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Stade, Stuttgart, Trauen, and Weilheim.
+DLR has approximately 8700 employees at 27 locations in Germany: Cologne (headquarters), Augsburg, Berlin, Bonn, Braunschweig, Bremen, Bremerhaven, Cochstedt, Cottbus, Dresden, Göttingen, Hamburg, Hannover, Jena, Jülich, Lampoldshausen, Neustrelitz, Oberpfaffenhofen, Oldenburg, Rheinbach, Stade, St. Augustin, Stuttgart, Trauen, Ulm, Weilheim and Zittau.
 DLR also has offices in Brussels, Paris, Tokyo and Washington D.C.

 In the fiscal year 2017, DLR's budget for research and operations was 1001 million euro, 49 percent of which was third-party funding acquired through competitive tendering.
 The space budget, which is also managed by DLR, was 1536 million euro.
 Of this, the German contribution to financing the European Space Agency (ESA) accounted for 56 percent, the German contribution to the national space programme for 18 percent and space research at DLR for 26 percent.
 The DLR Project Management Agency's funding was 1279 million euro and the Project Management Agency for Aeronautics Research and Technology had a budget of 167 million euro.

 DLR’s performance is based on its well trained and highly motivated employees, who are able to continue their training while at DLR.
 Equal opportunities are a top priority.
 Flexible working hours, part-time employment and special support measures ensure that work and family life can be satisfactorily combined.